GSA-TTS/tts-tech-operations/how_we_work/ops_rotation.md

   - "Your .GOV Domain <domain>.GOV is due for renewal"
     - Reach out to domain owners to determine if the domain is still needed.

 - AWS
+  - AWS email alerts will go directly to program contacts and will not require involvement from Ops-rotation person.
     - "AWS Budgets: <group/program> has exceeded your alert threshold"
     - "Attention required on case ..."
     - "Amazon EC2 Instance Retirement ..."

+- Amazon Cloudwatch (from "GRACE Alerting")
+  - Email alerts will go directly to program contacts (same as above issue) and will not require involvement from Ops-rotation person.
+    - "ALARM: "